EugenVolosciuc/ev-portfolio/src/content/projects.md

 ## Auto Iordache
 [Website](https://autoiordache.ro/)

 We've all got to start somewhere, right?
 This is the first paid customer I ever had as a freelancer.
 While on one of my driving lessons, my driving instructor told me that he needs a website for his school, and so we made a deal for it.
-Not the most fascinating of works, that's for sure, but it was pivotal point for me as a web developer.
+Not the most fascinating of works, that's for sure, but it was a pivotal point for me as a web developer.

 <img src="/assets/images/projects/auto-iordache-1.png" title="Homepage 1" alt="Homepage 1" />
 <img src="/assets/images/projects/auto-iordache-2.png" title="Homepage 2" alt="Homepage 2" />